Insights From the Archives

-As they gain hands-on experience in archivial science, Chelsea, Kat, Amy, Julia and Olivia are playing an important role in ensuring the long-term survival of scenes and moments from Yosemite's past.
+As they gained hands-on experience in archivial science, Chelsea, Kat, Amy, Julia and Olivia played an important role in ensuring the long-term survival of scenes and moments from Yosemite's past.

-You'll be able to see the images they've sorted, scanned and uploaded on the NPGallery website, a digital library of photos, videos, documents and other resources from throughout the National Park System.
+You can see the images they sorted, scanned and uploaded on the NPGallery website, a digital library of photos, videos, documents and other resources from throughout the National Park System.
 And in the meantime, we'd love to see your photos of Yosemite, whether they're decades old or brand-new!
 Share your shots with us on Facebook, Instagram and Flickr.